SchneiderInfosystems/FB4D/README.md

 There are no restrictions when using Delphi 11 Alexandria.

-For older versions up to 10.4.2, you must note the following RSP: Due to a bug in the Linux RTL, all HTTP requests that transfer data to the server by using the _Patch_ method are currently not working. _Put_ and _Post_ methods work.
+For older versions up to 10.4.2, you must note the following RSP: Due to a bug in the Linux RTL, all HTTP requests that transfer data to the server by using the _Patch_ method are not working. _Put_ and _Post_ methods work.
 This affects the Realtime DB method _Patch_ and the Firestore method _InsertOrUpdateDocument_ for both synchronous and asynchronous accesses.
 [For more information see RSP-33177](https://quality.embarcadero.com/browse/RSP-33177).

 ### Submodules